HugoMatilla/hugomatilla.com/src/content/web/intro.md

 categories: content
 image: ./imgs/me.jpg
 ---
-### 🙋‍♂️ Hi, I am Hugo and I am a software developer
+### Hey, I am Hugo and I am a software developer

-👨‍💻 I mainly do Android in Kotlin
+I mainly do Android in Kotlin

-📝 Sometimes I write articles about it [here]().
+Sometimes I write articles about it [here]()

-👨‍🔬 I practice differnt technologies like iOS, Vue, Node...
+or practice different technologies like iOS, Vue, Node...

-📃 You can find my CV [here]() or check out some of my projects here 👇
+You can find my CV [here]() or check out some of my projects here 👇